garrett-sutton/garrett-sutton.github.io/_drafts/weekend-w-gwen.md

 but she didn't necessarily seem upset leading up to either of these points.
 It was really cute to find her sleeping like this.
+1. Huggies diapers were inept at containing Gwen's
+#2s.
+We made a special trip to Target on Monday
+to get back on the Pampers train.

 ## how did dad do?
 From the beginning of Grace talking about